 - 1. Click Start, and click Control Panel. - The Control Panel page is displayed. - 2.
 Under Programs and Features, click Uninstall a program. - The Uninstall or change a program page is displayed. - 3.
-Locate the Dell Rapid CIFS plug-in in the listed of installed programs, right click and select Uninstall. - The Programs and Features confirmation dialog is displayed. - 4.
+Locate the Dell Rapid CIFS plug-in in the listed of installed programs, right click and select Uninstall.
+The Programs and Features confirmation dialog is displayed. - 4.
 Click Yes to uninstall the Dell Rapid CIFS plug-in.

-Configuring and Using Rapid Data Access with Dell NetVault Backup and with Dell vRanger
+Configuring and Using Rapid Data Storage

-Overview
+RDS Overview

-Rapid Data Access (RDA) with Dell NetVault Backup and with Dell vRanger provides the logical disk interface that can be used with network storage devices.
-The Dell DR Series system requires a DR Rapid plug-in to integrate its data storage operations with NetVault Backup and vRanger.
-The plug-in is installed by default on the NetVault Backup and vRanger servers and the Dell DR Series system when the latest software updates are installed.
-Using the DR Rapid plug-in, the DMAs can take full advantage of key DR Series system features like replication and data deduplication.
+Rapid Data Storage (RDS) provides the logical disk interface that can be used with network storage devices.
+The Dell DR Series system requires the Dell Rapid OFS (ROFS) plug-in to integrate its data storage operations with the Dell NetVault Backup (NVBU).
+The ROFS plug-in is installed by default on the NVBU server and the Dell DR Series system when the latest software updates are installed.